 The Board intends that, when feasible, the duration of credit courses offered by a university of the system coincide with the established academic calendar.
-Thus, courses of instruction should have a duration of approximately 15 weeks if offered during a semester of the academic year and approximately five weeks if offered during the summer term.
-However, the Board acknowledges that a few areas of instruction are of such nature that occasional courses offered in a shortened format are appropriate.
-Such courses, when offered, shall satisfy System guidelines.
+Thus, courses of instruction should have a duration of approximately 15 weeks (45 contact hours plus a week), if offered during a semester of the academic year and approximately five weeks if offered during the summer term.
+However, the Board acknowledges that a few areas of instruction are of such nature that occasional courses offered in a shortened intensive format are appropriate.
+Such courses, when offered, shall be reviewed and approved through a formal review process to determine that the course satisfies System outcomes and has equivalent learning outcomes to an equivalent, traditionally delivered course.

-19 Texas Administrative Code § 4.6 - Minimum Length of Courses and Limitation on the Amount of Credit that a Student May Earn in a Given Time Period
+20 Texas Administrative Code § 4.53(5) - Definition 19 Texas Administrative Code § 4.6 - Minimum Length of Courses and Limitation on the Amount of Credit that a Student May Earn in a Given Time Period